laravel-enso/documentation/docs/guide/development.md

     - back end route, used by the form to update an existing resource
 * `destroy` will generate:
     - back end route, used by the form's and tables's delete actions to delete a resource
-* `show` will generate:
-    - front end route, used to display the show page
-    - back end route, used to fetch a model
 * `initTable` will generate:
     - back end route, used for the initialization of the index page's table
 * `tableData` will generate: